getinstancemz/listingtools/README.test.md

 * reimport updated/improved listings easily
 * renumber and reflow code examples

-Add your listings to your source archive
+Add comments to your source repository defining the code blocks you wish to extract.

 ```php
 /* listing 001.01 */